krzkaczor/cheatcalls-eip/README.md

 ### Other

-Exact behaviour of each method, including edge cases is described in the [test suite](https://github.com/krzkaczor/edi-tests) (todo).
+Exact behavior of each method, including edge cases is described in the [test suite](https://github.com/krzkaczor/edi-tests) (todo).

 ## Rationale